NKI-AI/kosmos-documentation/docs/spack.rst

 Loading the right CUDA drivers
 ------------------------------

 RHPC has different GPU nodes with different architectures.
 It is important to know what version of CUDA is necessary to use a particular node.
-This can be found on this `page <https://nki-research-it.atlassian.net/wiki/spaces/NKIAI/pages/1984233497/Compute+cluster+NKI+Kosmos#GPU-nodes>`_.
+This can be found in the :ref:`gpu-nodes` table.

 To illustrate an example, let us consider an interactive session on aristarchus.
 Before loading this system library, we must first perform a search of all the CUDA libraries installed.
 Use the following in your bash terminal: